jsteng19/DSF-NRI/docs/update3.md

   - We will wrap up with WGCNA
 - Week 9/10:
   - Wrap up everything
+    - look at all the results we have from DE, Metascape, Monocle3, WGCNA
   - Start finalizing presentation and poster
   - Practice for presentation